allenbrunson/text_painter_demo/readme.md

 That got me thinking in the right direction, though.
 As I suspected, the problem is that `Text` and `TextPainter` are now using different sets of defaults.
 So I decided to tackle the problem in a different way.
 What if every `TextStyle` I create has all of its important parameters specified, so that the defaults don’t matter anymore?
 I was able to make this work, thankfully.

 Specifically, the values that must always exist in every `TextStyle` to make this issue go away are `height` and `letterSpacing`.
-If those values do not exist, you should set them to 1.0 and 0.0, respectively.
-(Other values will likely also work, if you prefer something different.)
+If those values do not exist, you should set them to 1.14 and 0.0, respectively.
+Other values will also work, if you prefer something different.

 I added code to apply either of these fixes to the demo app, but they are turned off by default.
 To enable them, have a look at this source file: